-As for you...
+As for you, you dumb fucking ape...

 EXT.
 MAGGODDEE CREEK - DAY

 RAKES, RICHARDS stand at the edge of a dry creek.
 Lying against a sandbar, his body horribly contorted, mouth prized open and full of black earth, is CRICKET.
 A small collection of LOCALS look on from the bridge.